ota-meshi/eslint-plugin-jsonc/README.md

 **eslint-plugin-jsonc** works by providing AST and source code text to ESLint.

-#### Plugins that use the same AST as JavaScript
+### Plugins that use the same AST as JavaScript

 e.g. [eslint-plugin-json-files](https://www.npmjs.com/package/eslint-plugin-json-files), [eslint-plugin-json-es](https://www.npmjs.com/package/eslint-plugin-json-es)

 These plugins use the same AST as JavaScript for linting.

 Since the plugin uses the same AST as JavaScript, it may not report syntax that is not available in JSON (e.g. `1 + 1`).
-Also, ESLint core rules and other plugin rules can false positives (e.g. [quote-props](https://eslint.org/docs/rules/quote-props) rule reports quote on keys), which can complicate the configuration.
+Also, ESLint core rules and other plugin rules can false positives (e.g. [quote-props](https://eslint.org/docs/rules/quote-props) rule reports quote on keys), which can complicate the your configuration.

 The AST used by **eslint-plugin-jsonc** is similar to JavaScript AST, but with a different node name.
 This will prevent false positives.
 This means that it can be easily used in combination with other plugins.